LinuxCommandLibrary

 Treat warnings as errors.

-Add to import path.
+Add directory to import search path.

 -package PKG

-Use specified package.
+Expose the specified package.

 --make